 Essential Oils are optional: You can add 2-3 drops of lavender oil, rosemary oil, or tea tree oil to your witch hazel spray bottle.
-These essential oils are great options as they all have healing properties.
+These essential oils are great options as they have anti inflammatory properties, helps soothe and aid with healing.
 If you are using our Perineal Spray this already has lavender, chamomile and tea tree extract.

 Spray Bottle (optional for the witch hazel mixture): Any spray bottle will do, and you’ll only use this to spray the witch hazel onto the pads.

 Plastic Freezer Bag: You’ll want to use freezer bags or plastic wrap to store the padsicles in your freezer.

 Partially unwrap a few pads at a time with clean hands, but don’t detach the wrapper.
 Release the tabs from the wings, but save the backing so you can put it back on.

 Spread about a tablespoon of aloe vera gel up and down the pad spreading it almost to the bottom of the pad.
 Use the maxi pad's inner liner pattern as a guide to keep the aloe in the center of the pad so that it wont gush out the sides later as it defrosts.
 You will also be bleeding after birth (as your body gets rid of the bloody fluid made up of blood, placental tissue, sloughed off endometrial lining, and mucous called lochia) so you don't want to saturate them completely.